 Resources for Graduates

-We’ve set up a variety of resources for graduates of the Odyssey Writing Workshop (otherwise known as Odfellows) and graduates of the Odyssey Online Classes.
+We’ve set up a variety of resources for graduates of Your Personal Odyssey, the Odyssey Writing Workshop, and the Odyssey Online Classes.
 Writing is a solitary activity, and it can sometimes help a lot just to know that other people are struggling with the same issues you are.
 With these various resources, you can continue to improve your writing and keep in touch with other Odyssey graduates—to exchange information, discuss writing issues, receive feedback on your work, and build friendships.

 Please make sure to keep Odyssey updated with your current address, phone, and e-mail, so we can inform you of any new resources or developments.